bitwizeshift/Lazy/README.md

 std::cout << *lazy_string << "\n";
 //           ^----------^
-//           Constructs the std::string here for first use
+//           Constructs the std::string here for first use here

 lazy_string->resize(10); // Already constructed, using the same std::string
 ```

+*It's good to be lazy!*

 This library has been written with an emphasis on performance, and aims to reduce unnecessary overhead due to redundant instantiations or duplications.
-In order to achieve this, deferred argument construction takes copies of all arguments to be passed ot the constructor and, at construction time, will use move semantics to invoke the construction of the object.
+In order to achieve this, deferred argument construction takes copies of all arguments to be passed to the constructor and, at construction time, will use move semantics to invoke the construction of the object.
 This reduces the need to pay for the cost of duplicate copies, to a cost of copy-and-move instead.

-## Why `Lazy<T>`?
+## Why be lazy?

 Certain objects may be expensive to construct, especially when they perform complex algorithms, async callbacks, and connections to outside systems.
 In situations where these objects may not be used within
 all possible execution paths, this can result in wasted cpu cycles.

 Often, a lazy-initialization pattern is implemented within the class for the specific-case where it is
-needed, resulting in a lot of boilerplate code, and possible areas of failure.

-`Lazy<T>` seeks to make it easier to lazily-initialize entries by handling all of the work with a
-simple tested API that behaves like a standard c++ smart pointer.
+needed, resulting in a lot of boilerplate code, and possible areas of failure. `Lazy<T>` seeks to make it easier to lazily-initialize entries by handling all of the work with a simple tested API that behaves like a standard c++ smart pointer.

 ## How to Use